howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 </Instruction>

 Let's understand what's going on here!
-You're using the `allLinksQuery` that you have access to inside the component's props (because you wrapped it with the `graphql` container) to call [`subscribeToMore`](http://dev.apollodata.com/react/subscriptions.html#subscribe-to-more).
+You're using the `allLinksQuery` that you have access to inside the component's props (because you wrapped it with the `graphql` container) to call [`subscribeToMore`](https://www.apollographql.com/docs/react/features/subscriptions.html#subscribe-to-more).
 This call opens up a websocket connection to the subscription server.

 You're passing two arguments to `subscribeToMore`:

 1. `document`: This represents the subscription itself.
 In your case, the subscription will fire for `CREATED` events on the `Link` type, i.e. every time a new link is created.
-2. `updateQuery`: Similar to `update`, this function allows you to determine how the store should be updated with the information that was sent by the server.
+2. `updateQuery`: Similar to `update`, this function allows you to determine how the store should be updated with the information that was sent by the server after the event occurred.

 Go ahead and implement `updateQuery` next.
 This function works slightly differently than `update`.
 In fact, it follows exactly the same principle as a [Redux reducer](http://redux.js.org/docs/basics/Reducers.html): It takes as arguments the previous state (of the query that `subscribeToMore` was called on) and the subscription data that's sent by the server.
-You can then determine how to merge the subscription data into the existing state and return the updated version.
+You can then determine how to merge the subscription data into the existing state and return the updated data.

 Let's see what this looks like in action!